Tokulucas2000/AluraVue3-Curso1/README.md

 8. On the VS Code, use the command "CTRL + J", so you will acess the VSCode terminal
 9. Then type "npm i" or "npm install" download all the dependencies
 10. For run the project on the terminal type "npm run dev"

+##Order to follow the comments in the code